dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 # More on D3 Selections

 This chapter covers additional methods you can call on a D3 selection.
-It also covers the **update function** which is a handy technique that keeps your HTML/SVG elements synchronised with your data.
+It also covers **update functions** which are handy for keeping your HTML/SVG elements synchronised with your data.

 ## More selection methods

 In this section we’ll look at some additional methods you can call on a D3 selection.
-The main ones to take note of are `.append` and `.each` as you’ll use them later on in Energy Explorer.
+The main ones to take note of are `.append` and `.each` as you’ll use them later in Energy Explorer.

 ### .size, .empty, .node & .nodes